FILTER RESULTS × Close

 Once the object had dried, María and Julian’s firing process determined the coloring of the clay.
 In Olla, the black coloring is achieved through a reduction firing process, which reduces the oxygen in the firing pit by smothering the flames with dry horse dung.
 This causes a chemical reaction by trapping the carbon, which blackens the clay body with the trapped smoke.

-The development of María and Julian’s work can be traced through how each vessel was signed.
-Among Puebloan cultures, it was seen as taboo to sign their artwork.
-As their objects grew in popularity and found financial success on market, the couple was encouraged to sign their work.
-The black-on-black Olla was signed María + Julian.
+Among Puebloan cultures, signing artwork was taboo.
+As María and Julian’s work grew in popularity and achieved success on the market, the couple was encouraged to sign their work.
+The black-on-black Olla was signed “María + Julian.”

 Matthew Limb